Your eccentric collection of avant-garde art needs a public show!

 $11

-Every $6 or more
+Every additional $6

 1 Award